linera-io/linera-protocol/examples/crowd-funding/README.md

            project publish-and-create \
            examples/fungible \
            --json-argument '{ "accounts": { "User:'$OWNER_0'": "100", "User:'$OWNER_1'": "200" } }')

+# Wait for it to fully complete
+sleep 2
 ```

 We will remember the application ID for the newly created token as `$APP_ID_0`.